 All jurisdictions are required to notify sex offenders of their duty to register before they can be held criminally liable for failing to register.
-133 Notice can be imperfect or constructive, 134 however, some jurisdictions require actual notice.
-135 In at least one instance, a sex offender is also subject to
+Notice can be imperfect or constructive, however, some jurisdictions require actual notice.
+A sex offender is also subject to prosecution under § 2250(a),